Edwards-R/understanding_docs/interpretation-regions.md

 https://pubmed.ncbi.nlm.nih.gov/31966158/

-## A brief history
-> Start point was at Latreille 1802
-> Then lucorum and cryptarum in Bossert et al 2016

 As before, the first step is to establish the initial position of *Bombus lucorum* and *Bombus cryptarum* in Austria.
 For the purpose of this explanation, this position is considered to be the same as for Great Britain, where only *Bombus lucorum* was known to occur:

 |Attribute|Value|